 Problem Possible Cause - Solution The system freezes or the screen goes dark.
 The system's power saving features have timed-out.
-Use the AC/DC adapter, press the sleep ( $Fn + F12$ ) key combination, or press the power button if no LEDs are lit.
+Use the AC/DC adapter, press the sleep ( $Fn + F4$ ) key combination, or press the power button if no LEDs are lit.
 The system never goes into a power saving mode.
 Power Options features are not enabled.
 Go to the Windows Power Options menu and enable the features you prefer (see "Power-Saving States" on page 3 - 7 ).
 Make sure you have enabled Hibernate mode from the control panel.
 The Wireless LAN/Bluetooth modules cannot be detected.
 The modules are off as the computer is in Airplane Mode .
-Check the LED indicator $\rightarrow$ to see if it is in Airplane Mode (see "LCD Panel Open - Model B" on page 1 - 10).
-Use the Fn + F11 key combination to toggle Airplane Mode on/off (see Table 1 - 5, on page 1 - 17 ).
+Check the LED indicator $\rightarrow$ to see if it is in Airplane Mode (see "LED Indicators" on page 1 - 9).
+Use the Fn + F11 key combination to toggle Airplane Mode on/off (see Table 1 - 5, on page 1 - 14 ).
 The PC Camera module cannot be detected.
 The module is off.
-Press the Fn + F10 key combination in order to enable the module (see "Function Keys &amp; Visual Indicators" on page 1 - 17 ).
+Press the Fn + F10 key combination in order to enable the module (see " Function/Hot Key Indicators " on page 1 - 14).
 Run the camera application to view the camera picture.
 The Wireless LAN/Bluetooth modules cannot be configured.
 The driver(s) for the module(s) have not been installed.
-Make sure you have installed the driver for the appropriate module (see the instructions for the appropriate module in "Wireless LAN Module" on page 6 - 20 and/or "Bluetooth &amp; WLAN Combo Module" on page 6 - 26).
+Make sure you have installed the driver for the appropriate module (see the instructions for the appropriate module in "Modules &amp; Options" on page 6 - 1 ).
+A file cannot be copied to/from a connected Bluetooth device.
+The transfer of data between the computer and a Bluetooth enabled device is supported in one direction only (simultaneous data transfer is not supported).
+If you are copying a file from your computer to a Bluetooth enabled device, you will not be able to copy a file from the Bluetooth enabled device to your computer until the file transfer process has been completed